 Certain windows cannot be shared

-There are certain windows that cannot be shared with Single Window Sharing on Windows (e.g. the Task Manager).
-When choosing a single window to share, those windows will have a red overlay and a stop icon to indicate that they are not choosable.
+There are certain windows that cannot be shared with Single Window Sharing on Windows due to security reasons (e.g. the Task Manager).
+When choosing a single window to share, those windows will have a red overlay and a stop icon to indicate that it is not possible to select them.

 Making “single streamed” window fullscreen may not work